apache/airflow/dev/README_RELEASE_AIRFLOW.md

 When you trigger it you need to pass Airflow Version (including the right rc suffix).
 Make sure to use the ``v2-*-stable`` branch for the workflow.

+You can leave the "skip latest" field empty.

 ![Release prod image](images/release_prod_image_rc.png)

 The manual building is described in [MANUALLY_BUILDING_IMAGES.md](MANUALLY_BUILDING_IMAGES.md).